SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/Z-OrderCommands/BringForward/README.md

 #BringForward Sample

-This sample demonstrate how to execute the BringForward command.
+This sample demonstrates how to execute the BringForward command.
 The BringForward command visually moves the selected element over the nearest overlapping element.

 Demo Link: